pickordian/FM-RPS/README.md

 # Rock Paper Scissors Game

-This project is a implementation of the classic game Rock Paper Scissors Lizard Spock built with  React.js.
+This project is an implementation of the classic game Rock Paper Scissors Lizard Spock built with  React.js.
 This interactive game allows users to play against the computer in a web browser.

 ## Prerequisites